NotFraagaa/Fraga-Bo2/README.md

     Changes timer color (x can be any number from 0 to 1; example: 0.5245)

-fontscale

-    Changes the size of the HUD (needs a fast_restart)

 buildablesmenu 0 1

     Shows/Hides the buildables menu on Die Rise / Buried